-The substance makes up about a third of all the protein in the human body, more than any other type of protein in the body by mass.
-There are 28 different types of collagen, each type categorized based on its amino acid composition.
-About 90% of the collagen in the body is type 1, which is found in the skin, tendons, internal organs and organic parts of bone, according to Healthline.
+There are 28 types of collagen, each one categorized on its amino acid composition.
+About 90% of the collagen in the body is type 1, which is found in the skin, tendons, internal organs and organic parts of bone.
 The vast majority of the remaining collagen in the body is made up of the following types:

 Where does collagen come from?

-Collagen has been more successful for treating wounds and has been used to do so for more than 2,000 years, according to a study published in the journal BioMedical Engineering OnLine.
+Collagen has been successful for treating wounds and has been used to do so for more than 2,000 years, according to a study published in BioMedical Engineering OnLine.
 The collagen is applied topically, often with other structural proteins and antibiotics, to promote healing and prevent infection.